causalClaims/causalClaims/index.md

 For this task, we are providing reddit post ids, our annotations and a script to obtain the datset from reddit.
 Please go through following link to obtain the dataset:
 - [Sample training and test data](https://drive.google.com/drive/folders/1cN20UanW8GmrDo1YkeMP5_AGTZ_QOtlG?usp=sharing) for both the stage
 - [Python script](https://drive.google.com/file/d/10D5VKvdKcIJvtC47vE7IcQQl_2f9qvG4/view?usp=sharing) to download the actual posts
-- [Medium article](https://towardsdatascience.com/scraping-reddit-data-1c0af3040768) if you need help with reddit crediational needed in the script
+- [Medium article](https://towardsdatascience.com/scraping-reddit-data-1c0af3040768) if you need help with reddit crediational require in the script

  The dataset provided here is same as the dataset in Codalab page but participants will need to join the competition.